rosensilva/ballerina-samples/ballerina-api-sample/README.md

 ## Introduction
 Following guide walk you through the step by step process of building a RESTful APIs with Ballerina.
 Guide also explains the development and deployment workflow of a standard Ballerina Service in-detail.
+Ballerina language is a programming language which is optimized to work with web servies and integration logic.
+This sample will demonstrate how to develop a RESTful service up and running in a small time period.

 ## What You Will Develop
 You’ll build a `Phone Book` service that can save new numbers, view existing numbers, change existing numbers and delete existing numebrs.
 The following RESTful API methods are will allow you to use `Phone Book` application.